-Important: Signs of over-watering can be yellow leaves appearing.
-Also, if the plants look like they are dying but you know you are watering them enough, then you may be watering them too much, too frequently.
-And signs of dehydrated plants are shriveled, wrinkled, curled up leaves.
+Notes: Signs of over-watering can be yellow leaves appearing.
+Also, if the plant starts to look like they are dying but you know you are watering them enough, then you may be watering them too much, too frequently.
+Inversely, signs of dehydrated plants are shriveled, wrinkled, curled up leaves.
 Look at them now while they are healthy so you know what normal leaves look like.

 Regarding rain: unless it was a steady rainfall for 4-5hours, then the plants need watered (maybe not as much) but still needs watering.
 A quick heavy rainfall will probably not sink into the root ball far enough, if at all because the mulch and plant leaves will also stop the water from reaching the root ball too, so keep that in mind.